-- What programs are available. - What requirements are needed to enter courses and programs. - What requirements are needed to complete courses and programs.
+- What programs are available.

+- What course requirements are needed for programs.

 - How to get academic advisement.

 - What general education means.

 - How to get help for a variety of needs (study skills, personal, financial, etc.).

-- What resources are available (library, Retention and Student Life, etc.).

-- How to transfer to another program.

-- How to gain access to personal information.

-- Where facilities are located on campus.

-- How to read the catalog and the schedule.

-- How to complete the necessary steps for graduation.
+- What resources are available (library, Retention and Student Life, etc.). - How to gain access to personal information. - Where facilities are located on campus. - How to read the catalog and the schedule. - How to complete the necessary steps for graduation. - Importance of placement tests, page 23. - Getting familiar with "My GBC Student Center" - Online Title IX training, page 33.